Generating a New Project

 The default setup is great, but maybe it doesn't fit you.
 Buffalo provides several options as flags for the

 You can get the available flags list using the

-$ buffalo help new Buffalo version v0.9.5 Creates a new Buffalo application Usage: buffalo new [name] [flags] Flags: --api skip all front-end code and configure for an API server --ci-provider string specify the type of ci file you would like buffalo to generate [none, travis, gitlab-ci] (default "none") --db-type string specify the type of database you want to use [postgres, mysql, sqlite3] (default "postgres") --docker string specify the type of Docker file to generate [none, multi, standard] (default "multi") -f, --force delete and remake if the app already exists -h, --help help for new --skip-pop skips adding pop/soda to your app --skip-webpack skips adding Webpack to your app --skip-yarn skip to use npm as the asset package manager -v, --verbose verbosely print out the go get commands --with-dep adds github.com/golang/dep to your app
+$ buffalo help new Creates a new Buffalo application Usage: buffalo new [name] [flags] Flags: --api skip all front-end code and configure for an API server --bootstrap int specify version for Bootstrap [3, 4] (default 3) --ci-provider string specify the type of ci file you would like buffalo to generate [none, travis, gitlab-ci] (default "none") --db-type string specify the type of database you want to use [postgres, mysql, sqlite3] (default "postgres") --docker string specify the type of Docker file to generate [none, multi, standard] (default "multi") -f, --force delete and remake if the app already exists -h, --help help for new --skip-pop skips adding pop/soda to your app --skip-webpack skips adding Webpack to your app --skip-yarn use npm instead of yarn for frontend dependencies management --vcs string specify the Version control system you would like to use [none, git, bzr] (default "git") -v, --verbose verbosely print out the go get commands --with-dep adds github.com/golang/dep to your app

 You can choose to generate an API application, skipping the frontend stuff.
 Maybe you want to setup a CI to build your app on your favourite system?
 Or even use your own package to handle the database?
 Just use the flags!

 Before starting Buffalo for the first time, please head over to the Database docs and read a little bit about setting up your databases.

 One of the downsides to Go development is the lack of code “reloading”.
 This means as you change your code you need to manually stop your application, rebuild it, then restart it.
 Buffalo finds this is annoying, and wants to make life better for you.